Back

 David Kim, CEO and Founder of CyanoCapture

-So when you see a flat panel full of greenish fluid at THE HEAT, remember that this is just the tip of the iceberg: “It’s the idea that those same cyanobacteria, deployed in the millions of litres in the field in massive, transparent pipes are actually the most efficient way to capture carbon out of any system out there.”
+So remember that the flat panel full of greenish fluid at THE HEAT is just the tip of the iceberg: “It’s the idea that those same cyanobacteria, deployed in the millions of litres in the field in massive, transparent pipes are actually the most efficient way to capture carbon out of any system out there.”